Save $400 on Samsung's artsy 55-inch Frame QLED TV

 (Image credit: Samsung)

-If you need a new TV that isn't just a TV, Samsung's The Frame QLED doubles as a work of art and is definitely worth a look, now you can pick up the 55in version for $1088.
+If you're looking for a TV that's more than just a TV, Samsung's Frame doubles as a work of art, and you can pick up a 50-inch model for $868.

 This 4K QLED smart TV offers up a sleek, elegant way to consume all your favorite content.
-When you're done watching, use it to display all your favorite works of art or any other image you'd like up on your wall.
+When you're done watching, use it to display works of art or any other image you'd like up on your wall.

 But its main attraction and selling point comes down to the framed screen design and its alter-ego as an electronically efficient way to display photos and artwork when you aren't actively watching TV.